 Adhere to your instincts

 Your instincts are your primary guide to survival.
 If your gut tells you to steer clear of the guy you just saw in a shop, or avoid an alleyway after dark, don’t hesitate to do so.
 With more experience, your instincts become sharper and this will always help you to be safe.

 As much as travelling may have its risks, this should not stop you from taking to the road.
 Being more away of potential risks, is bound to make it more enjoyable.

-** Guest Author Bio – Rebecca Siggers has been closely studying the travel industry trends from quite some time.
-Intrigued by the booming growth of this sector, she takes interest in penning down her views providing quality insight on current travel trends and also likes to write about food and beverages, particularly wine.
+** Guest Author Bio – Rebecca Siggers has been closely studying the travel industry trends for quite some time.
+Intrigued by the booming growth of this sector, she takes interest in penning her views and providing quality insight on current travel trends.
+She also likes to write about food and beverages, particularly wine..

 ** Pics sourced on Pixabay.